Romantic gardens in historic splendour

-This luscious central pathway, ablaze with white and blue wisteria in the summer months, leads to the pièce de résistance, a panoramic viewpoint known as the Infinity Terrace where some of the most magnificent views of the Amalfi Coast can be enjoyed alongside marble busts, gentle breezes and floral scents.
+This luscious central pathway ablaze with white and blue wisteria in the summer months and lead to the pièce de résistance, a panoramic viewpoint known as the Infinity Terrace.
+There, some of the most magnificent views of the Amalfi Coast can be enjoyed alongside marble busts, gentle breezes, and floral scents.

 Once the sun begins to set, the culinary delights of Villa Cimbrone can be discovered.
 Refined Mediterranean fare is given a fresh interpretation by the restaurant executive chef, who has earned the eatery a Michelin star.

 Expect organic ingredients grown in the villa’s very own gardens mixed with innovative flavours and elements of spicy eastern aromas, all served on a terrace overlooking the Med.